asyncapi/studio/docs/navigation.md

 ## Messages

-This Messages section displays the messages stored in `components.messages` section.
+The Messages section displays the messages stored in the `components.messages` section.
 This does not mean that every message in the component is used.
 It can be defined but it may not used by references in the `operation` field.

 ## Schemas